- Consider how long you plan to stay where you are.

 What's more, you almost certainly would use a mortgage to buy the house.
 A mortgage is a loan that you must pay back, and that can add risk.

 To reduce your risk, it's important to stay in a house long enough to reduce your debt and to allow for meaningful price appreciation.
-"If you're planning to stay less than 3 years, it's likely that buying a home will prove to be a financially questionable decision," says Sharma.
+"If you're planning to stay less than 3 years, it's likely that buying a home will prove to be a financially questionable decision," says Kumar.
 Aside from absorbing the closing costs of buying and selling a home, you will also pay capital gains taxes on the sale if you hold it for less than 2 years.

 2. Do house prices always go up?